Border County Program

 - Plan to return to Mexico after finishing his or her educational program

-- Hold or in the process of obtaining a valid F-1/J-1 visa
+- Have a current F-1/J-1 visa or be in the process of obtaining a valid F-1/J-1 visa

-- Must enroll and maintain a full-time status:12 hours for undergraduate; 9 hours for graduates per semester
+- Must enroll and maintain a full-time status:12 hours for undergraduate; 9 hours for graduates per semester.
+Students enrolled in the Intensive English Program are not eligible!

-- Maintain a minimum GPA of 2.0 for undergraduate students or 3.0 for graduate students
+- Required to maintain a minimum GPA of 2.0 for undergraduate students or 3.0 for graduate students

 Q: How do I apply for the Border County Program?

-Q: If I do not depend financially on my parents, how do I fill out my application for Border County Program?
+Q: If I am not financially dependent upon my parents, how do I fill out my application for the Border County Program?

-A: Some applicants might not be financially supported by their parents due to different reasons.
-If you, the applicant, financially support yourself, or if you are supported by someone other than your parents, you must complete the application using your own financial information or the other sponsor’s personal and financial information.
+A: Some applicants might not be financially supported by their parents.
+If you, the applicant, financially support yourself, or if you are supported by someone other than your parents, you must complete the application using your own financial information or a sponsor’s personal and financial information.

 Q: What should I provide if another person will assist in payment of my tuition?